Dekr0/hd2_audio_db/README.md

 - This repo contains a list of human-readable labeling for different audio assets in Helldiver 2.
 It's under going continuous update.

+## Usage

+### Development Setup

+- This procedure should only run once.

+#### Windows

+- Open `./configure.ps1` with an editor, and assign the following
+    - `$ENV:HELLDIVER2_DATA` with absolute path Helldivers 2 game data folder
+    - `$ENV:GOBIN` with absolute path of Go bin folders (It contains all executable programs installed using `go install`.)
+        - Usually it's something like `C:/Users/YourUserName/go/bin`
+- Execute `. ./configure.ps1` in the terminal to source all commands used in this go project.
+- Execute `Setup` in the terminal to install all the necessary go dependencies for this go project.

+### Database Generation

+#### Windows

+- Make sure to execute `. ./configure.ps1` in the terminal first.
+- Execute `GenDatabase` in the terminal to generate a brand new database.
+- If there's any error happen at any point of the generation, please check `log.txt`.

+### Other Utility Tools

+- Work in Progress, or take a look of the source code and shell script.

 ## About Labeling

 - If you want to know what audio sources that are completely independent on